Scrapping Severn bridges toll ‘could increase traffic and business costs’

 The tolls were reduced on New Year’s Day this year when the bridges returned to public ownership, although the Government initially declined to scrap the charges altogether.

-The final driver to pay to cross from England to Wales will be Welsh Secretary Alun Cairns.
+The final driver to pay to cross from England to Wales was Welsh Secretary Alun Cairns on Sunday, according to the Government.

 He said: “The end of the tolls is a major milestone for the economies of South Wales and the south-west of England and will remove historic barriers between communities.